Handling Allegations of Misconduct Policy

 • The journal does not normally disclose complainant identities to authors without consent (unless legally required).

-• Authors are given a reasonable opportunity to respond to concerns and provide evidence.
+• Authors are given a reasonable opportunity to respond to concerns and provide evidence before a final decision is made.

-• Retaliatory or abusive communications are not tolerated.
+• Retaliatory or abusive communications from any party are not tolerated and may result in the termination of correspondence.

 6) Possible Outcomes (Manuscripts Under Review)